-Meditation has been a part of my life for over a year and it has changed me in so many ways.
+Meditation has been a part of my life since 2018 and it has changed me in so many ways.
 It helped me improve my mental and physical health and become a better version of myself.

 Since my last post on How I Lost 30 Kg (66 lbs) in 6 months and mentioned the fact that meditation was a big part of it, a lot of people have shown interest in this topic and I figured that I actually have a few things I would like to share!